fassko/fassko.github.io/Content/blog/swift-solidity-structure-functions.md

 date: 2021-12-16 00:00
 title: Solidity for Swift developers: File Structure and Functions
 tags: swift, Solidity
-description:
+description: Solidity is an object-oriented language to write smart contracts that can be deployed on the blockchain, for instance, Ethereum.
+The syntax is similar to Javascript, but on the other hand, semantics is closer to C++.
+We will dig into Solidity language structure and functions from a Swift developer's perspective.
 ---

 Solidity is an object-oriented language to write smart contracts that can be deployed on the blockchain, for instance, Ethereum.
 The syntax is similar to Javascript, but on the other hand, semantics is closer to C++.
 We will dig into Solidity language structure and functions from a Swift developer's perspective.

 ##  Pragma and file extension

-Before we jump to the Solidity language structure, we need to know what a `pragma` keyword is and what it means.
+Before we jump into the Solidity language structure, we need to know what a `pragma` keyword is and what it means.

 Unlike the Objective-C `#pragma` and Swift `MARK`, the' pragma' keyword in Solidity describes what version of the compiler should use.
 Keep in mind that it instructs the compiler to check if the versions do match.
 It does not turn on or off any language features.